 Quality Over Quantity

 You’ve found your voice, but are you ready to use it properly?
 It’s time to start producing content that is actually valuable.
 If the quality of your content isn’t consistent, you might be doing more harm than good to your brand.
 It’s all well and good you’ve found the funniest video of a dancing dog, but how are you going to make that valuable to your audience?
 You need that dog to attract the right audience, engage them and get them to take action (I know, that sounds like a lot of work for one dog).
 Ask yourself this, is your content entertaining, interesting or useful?
 If it’s not at least one of those, well…you’ve got some work to do!
 Sometimes you might be lacking inspiration or struggling to come up with fresh content, but with so much to choose from on the internet, there’s always something out there.
-Then you’ve just to get your creative hat on and make it into something your consumers will want to see.
-The format can be anything from videos, articles, images, business posts, podcasts, blog posts and more.
-No matter how good your service is, if your content doesn’t reflect that in the right way, you won’t get the engagement you desire.
+Then, you’ve just to get your creative hat on and make it into something your consumers will want to see.
+The format can be anything from videos, articles, images, business posts, podcasts, blog posts and even polls.
+No matter how good your service is if your content doesn’t reflect that in the right way, you won’t get the engagement you desire.

 So, there you have it.
 If you consider these three things whilst creating your content, you should be well on your way to success.
 There may be a few learning curves along the way as you discover more about your brand, your audience and what they’d like to see, but these lessons will ultimately lead you to the perfect consistent content.